akeneo/pim-community-dev/Bundle/ImportExportBundle/Resources/doc/reference/overview.md

 ### Supported Formats

 This bundle supports format of csv file on one side and Doctrine entity on another side.
-Other formats could be added

 Dependencies
 ------------